QuentinPTT/isae-supmeca-api/README.md

 # isae-supmeca-api
-Retrieving notes directly from the login cookie
+Retrieving marks directly from the login cookie